KenDickey/Crosstalk/README.md

 # Crosstalk

-## Smalltalk in Scheme -- clean room bootstrap of Smalltalk kernel in R7RS Larceny Scheme
+## Smalltalk in Scheme -- clean room bootstrap of Smalltalk kernel in R7RS Larceny Scheme;
+currently being ported to Guile Scheme (in progress)

 Basically an exercise in deeply understanding Smalltalk.